Lucien Petit-Breton: Professional career

-His first notable victory was the track cycling championship of Argentina but in 1902 he was drafted in the French Army and he moved back to France.
-Two years later in 1904 he won the Bol d'Or track event at the second attempt, having finished second the previous year.
-In 1905 he broke the world hour record on the Buffalo cycling track in Paris with 41.110 km.
-The same year he started road-racing and finished the Tour de France in an astonishing fifth overall.
+His first notable victory was the track cycling championship of Argentina.
+In 1902 he was drafted in the French Army and moved back to France.
+In 1904 he won the Bol d'Or track event at the second attempt, having finished second the previous year and in 1905 he broke the world hour record on the Buffalo cycling track in Paris with 41.110 km.
+The same year he started road-racing and finished the Tour de France fifth overall.
 In 1906, he won the third Paris–Tours race and improved on his previous performance by finishing fourth in the Tour.

 In 1907, he won the inaugural Milan–San Remo race before entering the Tour.
 However, by the end of stage five from Lyon to Grenoble, his chance of victory looked slim.
 Losing contact with the leading riders on the Col de Porte, he could only manage a tenth place, twenty eight minutes behind Emile Georget who won his third stage.
 However, with the points system, time was irrelevant, and he was still in second place.
 In the tenth stage, Georget illegally changed bicycles, and was placed last in the stage by the Tour jury, which cost him 44 points.
 This meant that Petit-Breton took over the lead, and with two stage wins, plus second and third places in eight other stages, he won the Tour with 47 points, 10 point ahead of second placed Gustave Garrigou and 27 points ahead of Georget in third.

 He also won the Tour in 1908, becoming the first rider to win the Tour twice, after winning the Paris–Brussels race.
 As part of the all-conquering Peugeot team that took the first four places, Petit-Breton won the Tour even more easily with just 36 points, finishing outside the first four in just one stage.
 Behind him, team-mates Francois Faber and Georges Passerieu finished with 68 and 75 points respectively.

 That was his last great victory.
 First World War ended his career.
 He joined the French army as a driver and died in 1917 when he crashed into a horse and cart which turned in front of him at the front near Troyes.
 The cart driver was said to be insensible through drink.

 Before the war he had started a bicycle shop and high-quality bicycles bearing his name were made in Nantes until the 1960s.